 Some of the public does not know what a trust is.
 Others think it is merely for the rich.
 Many others have come to me and said something like “I need a trust,” as if it is aspirin or some panacea.
 What most of the public (and most non-estate planning attorneys) don’t realize is that there are roughly 65 different types of trusts, some more broad than others, some quite specialized, and many share similar features.
 This brief overview should be a simple reminder for the seasoned practitioner, or a starting point for those new to the wonderful world of trusts.

-First, let’s start tax brackets for 2011with the basics – the Trust has three “points” – a Grantor (Settlor, Trustmaker), a Trustee, and one or more beneficiaries.
+First, let’s start with the basics – the Trust has three “points” – a Grantor (Settlor, Trustmaker), a Trustee, and one or more beneficiaries.
 The Grantor creates the trust, the Trustee carries out the instructions of the Trust, and the beneficiary benefits from the trust.
 In some circumstances, the Grantor may wear all three hats.

 Grantor or Non-Grantor?
 Included in the estate or excluded?
 Available to the beneficiary?
 Beneficiary’s ability to control part or all of the trust?
 These probably rank highest in the architecture of the trust, so let’s attack those first.